-Brampton City Council unanimously took another step in seeking solutions to increased postsecondary education offerings in Brampton.
+Following positive signals from the Province, Brampton City Council unanimously took another step forward enhance postsecondary education offerings in Brampton.
 Council directed staff to explore options for establishing a Brampton University, including partnerships, advocacy and the development of the business case for BramptonU.

 Getting the right expertise

 The City brought in experts to support academic and policy-related questions that require expertise in higher education, stakeholder consultation and provincial policy-making.
-The Academy for Sustainable Innovation will look at academic planning and partnership development and Stakeholder Research Associates who will look at stakeholder engagement, including residents, businesses, community groups and other levels of government.
-Collectively, this team will work with the City to develop a compelling business case for BramptonU.
+The Academy for Sustainable Innovation developed academic planning and partnership approaches and Stakeholder Research Associates is conducting stakeholder engagement, including residents, businesses, community groups and other levels of government.
+Collectively, this team worked with the City to develop a compelling business case for BramptonU.

 The BramptonU brand is launched

 BramptonU is a movement, a process to bring a full university to Brampton.
 It is building on the excellence of our existing partners and other universities in Ontario and around the world to meet the needs of Brampton residents and businesses.

 The Tele Town HallMayor Patrick Brown and Brampton Councillors, along with local MPP Amarjot Sandhu and MPP and Associate Minister of Small Business and Red Tape Reduction Prabmeet Sarkaria. hosted a Tele Town Hall on December 13, 2019.
 More than14,000 Brampton residents connected to this town hall, and polling during the town hall showed that 83% of participants felt it was very important that Brampton have its own university.
 Learn more